gh0stzk/dotfiles/README.md

 A _scratchpad_ is a tool designed to provide quick, temporary access to applications or notes without disrupting the desktop workflow.
 When activated, the scratchpad appears over the current workspace, allowing the user to access applications like a terminal, text editor, or any configured tool.
 Minimizing it hides the scratchpad from view but keeps it running in the background, ready to be reopened with a simple keyboard shortcut.

 It's ideal for quick note-taking, running commands, or accessing auxiliary tools without losing focus on the current task.

-#### Visual Composition and Animations

-Each theme features a unique color palette, along with transparencies, shadows, and animations—all designed to maintain visual balance without impacting performance or overwhelming the environment.

 #### Rofi Applets